elasticio/elasticio.github.io/content/_components/utility/index.md

 ### String From Attachment

 Creates string from attachment with provided input `attachmentId` which must be either:
-* A numeric ID of the attachment that can be referenced in the step immediately prior
+* A numeric ID of the attachment that can be referenced in the step immediately prior.
 * A URL to an attachment produced by any component in the flow.

 {% include img.html max-width="100%" url="img/string-from-attachment.png" title="String From Attachment" %}

 #### Configuration fields description

 * `decodeFromBase64` - if checked decode attachment content using Base64 decode before output.
 If content of attachment is malformed or not Base64 encoded string, result will be malformed.

 ### Base64 Decode